wilgru/william-gruszka-astro-portfolio/src/content/projects/slipstream.md

   - pocketbase
 ---

-SlipStream is a stream of consciousness note taking app where you can view your notes in different ways.
+Note taking app where users write notes in a stream of consciousness that is then compiled into document-like views with a table of contents.